Talcum powder and cancer

 The majority of studies looking at talc and cancer relied on people remembering things they did a long time ago.
 These are called ‘case-control studies’, and many of them have found a link between talc and ovarian cancer.

 Scientists can avoid these problems with studies that follow healthy women to see if those who use talc go on to develop ovarian cancer in the future.
-These are called ‘cohort studies’ and they are generally thought to be a better way of finding out whether something affects the risk of cancer.
-And cohort studies have not found a strong link between talc use and ovarian cancer.
+These are called 'cohort studies’ and they are generally thought to be a better way of finding out whether something affects the risk of cancer.
+So far there has only been one cohort study looking at talc and ovarian cancer - and it didn't find a link with ovarian cancers overall.

 The risk of ovarian cancer doesn’t increase when women use more talc